simonmichael/hledger_site/src/index.md

 ## Get started

 Welcome!
-This plain text accounting stuff is both useful and much more fun than you'd think.
+This plain text accounting stuff is both useful and more fun than you'd think.

 **[Install](install.md)** tells how to get an up-to-date version of hledger quickly.
   <!-- See also [Scripts and add-ons](scripts.md). -->